Meals With Misha: Chocolate Mousse Brownie Trifle

 Do you really need an excuse to make a delicious chocolate dessert?

-Next time you have a party, call dibs on making dessert and try my Chocolate Mousse Brownie Trifle recipe.
+The holiday season is here which means your social life Is about to get a lot busier.
+When it’s time for your next get-together, call dibs on making dessert and try my Chocolate Mousse Brownie Trifle recipe.
 You’ll impress your friends and get to have a bowl full of this chocolatey goodness.

 It’s a win-win.